-Students attending Washington High School Class of 2024, 2025, 2026, and 2027 are required to take a combination of core academic subjects, mandates, and electives to complete the minimum 23 credit requirement.
-Students work with their counselors, teachers and parents to develop their program of study and schedule all classes needed for graduation.
+Students attending Washington High School Class of 2027 and beyond are required to take a combination of core academic subjects, mandates, and electives to complete the minimum 24 credit requirement.
+Students work with their counselors, teachers, and parents to develop their program of study and schedule all classes needed for graduation.

 4.0 English Credits

 3.0 Social Studies Credits

 3.0 Math Credits

 3.0 Science Credits

 (Students are required to pass at least one life and one physical science.
 Their third science can be their choice.)

 0.5 Computer Science Credit

-1.0 Career Education
+1.0 Career Planning I and Financial Literacy (.5 credit each)

 1.0 Health Credit

 1.0 Physical Education Credits

-4.0 Career Pathway Electives
+7.5 Electives

-23 Total Credits
+24 Total Credits